 Scope of work

-- Close visual examination and hammer-sounding of masonry materials, including granite, terra corra and brick.
+- Close visual examination and hammer-sounding of masonry materials, including granite, terra cotta and brick.

 - Documentation of fault conditions to assist client with developing repair specifications.